By Gideon Hollander, CEO of Jacada Ltd.

 Customer relationship management (CRM) systems are powerful.
 And complicated.

-Chances are, your call centre agents use a CRM tool as one of the many applications on their desktop today.
+Chances are, your call center agents use a CRM tool as one of the many applications on their desktop today.
 And it’s likely the CRM system serves as one of the primary “go to” applications utilized during a customer interaction.
 Which begs the question: Why is my average handle time (AHT) still so high?

 One of the primary reasons companies encounter increased AHT with CRM on agent desktops is because CRM was never designed for a customer service interaction.
 Instead, CRM was created for customer management.
 This becomes readily apparent when agents attempt to perform seemingly straightforward customer service-oriented tasks in the system.

-The steps, for example, may go something like this: CRM Can Increase Average Handle Time in Your Call Center
+CRM Can Increase Average Handle Time in Your Call Center

 1. The agent goes to the search screen to find customer.